shahob-atm/weather_web_app/readme.md

 Users can view weather information for the cities they have subscribed to.

 Administrators can manage users and cities (add, edit, and list).

-The application follows best practices to help beginners understand the core principles of building web applications using Spring MVC.